Thanks to the support and advice of the Los Angeles Tenant Union.

 The law is clear: because this building benefits from federal programs such as Section 8 and the Low-Income Housing Tax Credit (LIHTC), management is legally bound to even stricter standards of habitability and civil rights.
 The law is not a privilege reserved for the powerful or the wealthy; it is an inalienable right for every human being, regardless of income level.

-Therefore, in January 2026, we have formally established the Magnolia City Lights Residents Association.
+Therefore, in January 2026, we formally established the Magnolia City Lights Residents Association.
 We are not asking for favors; we are demanding justice.
 We are tenants who fulfill our obligations and pay our rent, and in return, we demand respect for our dignity, our contracts, and our safety.

 We are raising our voices to the owner, the management company, and all government agencies tasked with protecting rights.
 We believe in the power of organization and the strength of the law.
 We have united because respect does not emanate from wealth, but from our condition as human beings and subjects of rights.
 We will not allow our home to sink into negligence.
 We fight for fair housing and for the right to live without fear.